Management Policies & Systems

 Notes

 1. 1.
-Out of the above members, Tadashi Kawagoishi and Jun Nagasawa are responsible for investigation.
+Out of the above members, Messrs.
+Tadashi Kawagoishi and Jun Nagasawa are responsible for investigation.

 3. 3.
-Outside Directors Hiroshi Obayashi and Takashi Oyamada retired upon the expiration of their terms of office at the end of the 152nd Ordinary General Meeting of Shareholders held on June 29, 2023.
+Messrs.
+Kazunori Watanabe, Tadashi Kawagoishi and Jun Nagasawa retired upon the expiration of their terms of office at the end of the 153rd Ordinary General Meeting of Shareholders held on June 25, 2024.

-The Audit Committee members–mainly those responsible for investigation (full-time Audit Committee members)–attend Executive Officers' meetings and other such important conferences, and conduct investigations such as interviews with Executive Officers and the executive staff of the Company’s offices and subsidiaries in accordance with the policies and assignments agreed upon the Committee.
+1. The Audit Committee members–mainly those responsible for investigation (full-time Audit Committee members)–attend Executive Officers' meetings and other such important conferences, and conduct investigations such as interviews with Executive Officers and Executive Officers (Associate), as well as visits of the Company’s offices and subsidiaries and interviews with executive staff thereof in accordance with the policies and assignments agreed upon the Committee.

-In addition, the Audit Committee members discuss policies and methods of auditing with accounting auditors, who furnish them with reports on the status and results of the audits of the Company that they themselves conduct, and exchange opinions with them.
+4. The Audit Committee members discuss policies and methods of auditing with Independent Auditors, who furnish them with quarterly reports on the implementation status of reviews, including responses to audit risks, and explanations of their quality management system and independence, and exchange opinions with them.

 4. Specific Agenda Contents of the Audit Committee